eclipse-vertx/vert.x/core_manual_js.md

 A string.
 In this case the string will encoded using UTF-8 and the result written to the wire.

-    request.write('hello');
+    request.write("hello");

 A string and an encoding.
 In this case the string will encoded using the specified encoding and the result written to the wire.

-    request.write('hello', 'UTF-16');
+    request.write("hello", "UTF-16");

 The `write` function is asynchronous and always returns immediately after the write has been queued.
 The actual write might complete some time later.

-If you want to be informed when the actual write has completed you can pass in a function as a final argument.
-This function will be invoked when the write has completed:

-    request.response.write('hello', function() {
-        log.info('It has actually been written');
-    });

 If you are just writing a single string or Buffer to the HTTP request you can write it and end the request in a single call to the `end` function.

-The first call to `write` results in the request header being being written to the request.
+The first call to `write` will result in the request headers being written to the request.
 Consequently, if you are not using HTTP chunking then you must set the `Content-Length` header before writing to the request, since it will be too late otherwise.
 If you are using HTTP chunking you do not have to worry.

 #### Ending HTTP requests